2013 Premier's Sustainability Awards winners and finalists

 The winners and finalists were announced at a gala dinner at the Brisbane Convention and Exhibition Centre on Friday 14 June, view a photo gallery from the event.

-Winner Premier's Award (L-R) Premier Campbell Newman, Professor Paul Meredith, and Bruce Mitchell, Owner and Managing Director, Mitchell Builders.
+Winner Premier's Award (L-R) former Premier Campbell Newman, Professor Paul Meredith, and Bruce Mitchell, Owner and Managing Director, Mitchell Builders.

 Professor Paul Meredith